-In general, pack LESS than you think you’ll need – for bringing home your marvelous Argentine treasures!
-We also suggest WEIGHING YOUR BAG/S. Check with your airline but we note we’re permitted 2 checked bags per person on international flights with a (strict!)
-50-pound weight limit per bag.
+In general, pack LESS than what’s needed for making room to bring home your marvelous Argentine treasures!
+We also suggest WEIGHING YOUR BAG/S. Check with your airline but we note we’re permitted 2 checked bags per person on international flights with a strict 50-pound weight limit per bag.

 Clothing for Airline Travel

 We recommend going for casual comfort to survive the brutal ten or more hours you’ll be plane-constrained.
-In anticipation of your arrival in EZE, we urge you to avoid ‘blingy’ accessorizing (no expensive camera or designer bags or fine jewelry dangling from necks/ears/shoulders; no clothing and/or luggage with bold colors or gaudy patterns; no gold chains or expensive watches; avoid Bermuda shorts paired with white socks and black shoes; etc.).
-These ‘scream’ visitor or foreigner and could invite the ‘wrong’ kind of attention.
+In anticipation of your arrival in EZE, we urge you to avoid ‘blingy’ accessorizing – no expensive camera or designer bags or fine jewelry dangling from necks/ears/shoulders; no clothing and/or luggage with bold colors or gaudy patterns; no gold chains or expensive watches; avoid Bermuda shorts paired with white socks and black shoes; etc. These can alert locals you’re a foreigner and could invite the ‘wrong’ kind of attention.

 Clothing for the Streets of Buenos Aires

-We’ve never been the victims of petty street crime in all our trips down because (we believe!?) we dress casually – including casual totes/backpacks carried in FRONT (all zippers, snaps and latches CLOSED).
-Bring shoes that are FLAT FLAT FLAT because if you’re at all like us, while using/hailing cabs is typically wonderfully accessible at all hours of the day and night, you’ll do a LOT of walking.
+We’ve never been the victims of petty street crime in all our trips down because we ‘blend in’ by dressing VERY casually – including casual totes/backpacks carried in FRONT (all zippers, snaps and latches CLOSED).
+Bring shoes that are FLAT FLAT FLAT because if you’re at all like us, while using/hailing cabs is wonderfully accessible at all hours of the day and night, you’ll do a LOT of walking.
 The sidewalks are extremely uneven at the most unexpected places – suddenly there’s a hole or a missing piece of sidewalk or a deep crevasse or excrement or WORSE.
 These are NOT the cleanest or smoothest sidewalks in the world, so go for comfort and function over chic (save chic for the milongas).

 For those of you who HATE laundry-duty, you’re going to FALL IN LOVE with your local ‘lavanderia’.
-For ridiculously little, you can drop off your dirties at the nearest one and PRESTO – all will be meticulously cleaned and folded for pick up (same day service is typical) – some even iron your underwear and we’re not kidding.
-Most lavanderias will request payment at drop-off so hang on to your receipt for trouble-free pick-up.
+For ridiculously little, you can drop off your dirties at the nearest one and PRESTO – all will be meticulously cleaned and folded for pick up (same day service is typical) – some even iron your underwear (we’re not kidding).
+Most lavanderias require payment at drop-off so hang on to your receipt for trouble-free pick-up.